MileTwo/riodemo/README.md

 ## Rio Concepts

+Rio is a MicroPaaS that can be layered on top of any standard Kubernetes cluster.
 To understand Rio we will need to understand a few basic Rio concepts:

 * **Service** – Scalable set of containers that provide a similar function.
 * **App** – Contains multiple service revisions.
 Each revision gets it’s own DNS name.